12 Enchanting Hindu Temples in Sydney for a Soul-Stirring Ceremony

 Sydney Shakti Temple, set in Toongabbie, is another wonderful venue for auspicious occasions.
 The sacred shrine is in line with the ideals and teachings of Hinduism.
 This is the perfect backdrop for an occasion so special for couples who are profoundly allied with God’s plan of union.

 The temple houses deities like Shakti and the Navagrahas.
 Numerous couples have actualised their wedding dreams in the temple and on its grounds to date.
 Parking space is available just behind the Sydney Shakti temple on Chircan Street.

 Address: 271 Old Windsor Road, Old Toongabbie, NSW 2146, Australia

-Most couples regard the sanctity of Hindu temples in Sydney as a prerequisite to start a lasting, successful married life.
-Hosting a wedding can cost you a fortune, but pious, temple weddings won’t break the bank whilst offering the right balance of serenity, sanctity and simplicity.
+Most couples regard the sanctity of Hindu temples in Sydney as a prerequisite to starting a lasting, successful married life.
+Hosting a wedding can cost you a fortune, but pious, temple weddings won’t break the bank whilst offering the right balance of serenity, sanctity, and simplicity.